CrowdStrike/omigo-data-analytics/docs/api-doc.md

    - **corr_heatmap**
    - **pairplot**

 ## D. Enable / Disable Debug Messages
+There are certain flags that enable or disable internal log messages.
+These are meant for advanced users only.
    - **tsv.enable_debug_mode**
    - **tsv.disable_debug_mode**
    - **tsv.set_report_progress_perc**